 Apple Music vs. Spotify: Value

 If you don’t want to pay for streaming music and you’re OK with ads, Apple’s insistence on not having a free plan will keep you using Spotify.
-New users can try Apple Music for free for up to 6 months, which is more generous than Spotify Premium’s 1-month free trial, but after than you’ll need to subscribe.
+New users can try Apple Music for free for up to 6 months, which is more generous than Spotify Premium’s 1-month free trial, but after that you’ll need to subscribe.

 If Spotify HiFi was folded into the existing Spotify Premium tier, rather than launching as a separate tiered service, that would keep things somewhat even.
 But that hasn't happened yet, and even if it does, Apple Music will still have the spatial audio advantage.

 The fact that Spotify has a free option makes this particular clash a tie, but if you have the cash for a premium subscription, Apple Music looks like the better deal right now.

 Apple Music vs Spotify: Which is the better music app?